 What’s a conflict diamond and what do we mean by “ethically sourced”?

 What does it mean to purchase a blood diamond?
-Leonardo DiCaprio helped bring the term to the attention of the media and general public thanks to the 2006 Oscar-nominated film, Blood Diamond—but is this a factual representation of the diamond industry?
+Leonardo DiCaprio helped bring the term to the attention of the media and general public in the 2006 Oscar-nominated film, Blood Diamond—but is this a factual representation of the diamond industry?
 Well, some parts are, and some are not.
 We would like to share with you the “real” status of conflict diamonds, both historically and their status today.

 Conflict diamonds have also sustained violence in Angola, The Ivory Coast, The Democratic Republic of the Congo, Liberia, Republic of the Congo, and Zimbabwe.